Engaged Citizen Corps

 Are you interested in service and social justice?
 Do you want to build your resume and form professional connections?
 Do you want to get to know the Des Moines community?

-Drake University's Engaged Citizen Corps is a program for entering first-year students that integrates the curriculum and a service-learning internship experience.
+Drake University's Engaged Citizen Corps is a program for first-year students that integrates academics and civic engagement.
 It exposes members to issues of social justice while providing them hands-on experience that impact the Des Moines community.
-Members are enrolled in the Iowa College AmeriCorps Program, where they serve weekly service-learning hours with a local non-profit, all the while making connections between their community experiences and academic pursuits.
-The service is directly integrated into the assignments and activities of 3 courses plus a year-long seminar (11 credits total).
+Members are enrolled in the Campus Compact AmeriCorps Program, where they serve weekly service-learning hours with a local non-profit, all the while making connections between their community experiences and academic pursuits.
+The service is directly integrated into the assignments and activities of 2 courses plus a year-long seminar (9 credits total).
 Service sites represent agencies working across multiple areas including youth development, affordable housing, poverty and homelessness, and more.

-- Advanced registration for two AOI courses typically reserved for sophomores and above
+- Advanced registration for 2 AOI courses typically reserved for sophomores and above

 - Networking opportunities